microsoft/WhatTheHack/054-AzureLoadTesting/Student/Challenge-02.md

 - [Custom Plugins for Apache JMeter](https://jmeter-plugins.org/)

 ## Advanced Challenges (Optional)
 - Your initial load test scripts may gradually increase load in a linear rate.
-What if you wanted to simulate users starting their day at work at different time zones.
+What if you wanted to simulate users starting their day at work at different time zones?
 See if you are able to create a load test which steps into higher load like a stairway.